alingse/ai-cli-log/README.md

 *   **Markdown Output:** Saves recorded sessions as clean Markdown files for easy readability and documentation.
 *   **TypeScript Implementation:** Built with Node.js and TypeScript, leveraging a robust ecosystem for CLI development and type safety.

+## Development Notes

+This project was generated with the assistance of Google Gemini.
+You can review the detailed development process and interactions in the `.ai-cli-logs` directory, specifically starting with `0001.md` and subsequent log files.

+Special thanks to Gemini for its invaluable help in the development of this tool!

 ---

 # ai-cli-log (中文说明)